 If a student pilot fails a drug test, what happens next will be down to the flight training school they are enrolled in.

 Some flight schools may immediately terminate the student’s training and inform the FAA and local law enforcement, which would ruin a student’s chance of ever being able to fly commercially.

-Do Flight Schools Drug Test Flight Instructors?
+Flight Schools Won’t Drug Test Flight Instructors

 The FAA does not require flight schools to drug test their flight instructors, though some flight training providers will have a drug testing program in place.

-Do Commercial & Airline Pilots Get Drug Tested?
+Commercial & Airline Pilots Get Drug Tested

 Employers of commercial and especially airline pilots have drug testing programs in place, and pilots may undergo drug testing in several instances, including:

 - Random: The FAA currently sets annual rates at 50%